Actipro/WPF-Controls/Documentation/topics/views/panels/animatedwrappanel.md

 ## Use in ScrollViewer

 If an `AnimatedWrapPanel` is used in a `ScrollViewer`, which typically includes `ListBox` and other `ItemsControl`-derived controls, then special consideration is needed.
 Scrolling needs to be disabled in the same orientation as the `AnimatedWrapPanel`.
-Otherwise, the `ScrollViewer` will give the `AnimatedWrapPanel` unlimited space in which to arrange it's children, which effectively disables the "wrapping" feature.
+Otherwise, the `ScrollViewer` will give the `AnimatedWrapPanel` unlimited space in which to arrange its children, which effectively disables the "wrapping" feature.

 To disabled scrolling, the `ScrollViewer.HorizontalScrollBarVisibility` or `ScrollViewer.VerticalScrollBarVisibility` property can be set to `Disabled`.
 When using a `ListBox`, the scrollbar visibility properties can be set directly on the `ListBox`, as it's an attached property.